+Payout Ratio:

-Payout Ratio: Percentage of each institution's long-term debt scheduled to be retired during the succeeding five-year period.
+Percentage of each institution's long-term debt scheduled to be retired during the succeeding five-year period.

-Debt Service
+Debt Service to Operations:

-to Operations: Ratio that measures an institution's debt service burden as a percentage of its total expenses.
-Ratio uses aggregate operating expenses as opposed to operating revenues because expenses are generally more stable.
-Operating Expenses also include an adjustment for any noncash charge relating to the implementation of GASB 68 and 75.
+Ratio that measures an institution's debt service burden as a percentage of its total expenses.
+Ratio uses aggregate operating expenses as opposed to operating revenues since expenses are generally more stable.
+Operating Expenses also include an adjustment for any non-cash charge relating to the implementation of GASB 68 and 75.